Taaji/chrome-extension/README.md

 # chrome-extension
 An extension for the google chrome browser, created by following a simple tutorial.
 When clicked on the browser icon which appears next to the address bar at the top of the webpage, the extension opens a new tab.
-In this new tab, the first hyper link listen on the webpage from which the browser icon was clicked is opened.
+In this new tab, the first hyper link listed on the webpage from which the browser icon was clicked is opened.

 To load this extension:
 1. Pack all the files into a folder.